 In her free time, she takes joy in doing yoga, skiing, swimming, and many other activities outdoors.
 She also paints, reads, and enjoys writing poetry.

 - Kay Rasmussen is a mixed race woman of Mi'Kmaq, Acadian, and European descent.
 Kay lives in Wauzhushk Onigum unceded territory within Treaty Three, now known as Kenora, Ontario with her family.
 Kay holds a Masters of Education for Change in Sustainability and Environmental Education from Lakehead University.
 In addition, Kay is a Teacher, Registered Early Childhood Educator, Montessori Teacher, and Forest School Practitioner.
-Professionally, Kay is a Professor of Early Childhood Education at Manidoo Baawaatig 7 Generations Education Institute, a community-based researcher focusing on ethical space, and the founder of Boreal Forest School.
+Professionally, Kay is a post-secondary instructor of Early Childhood Education at Manidoo Baawaatig 7 Generations Education Institute, a community-based researcher focusing on ethical space, and the founder of Boreal Forest School.
 Kay is passionate about intercultural frameworks within early years education that work to centre and preserve Land as Indigenous.

 - Sinéad Rafferty is a Registered Early Childhood Educator and Forest School Practitioner with a Masters of Environmental Studies and a Graduate Diploma in Environmental and Sustainability Education.
 Her graduate research focused on pedagogies for childhood, nature and place in early childhood education, which was selected for the Outstanding Graduate Student Paper Series for the Faculty of Environmental Studies at York University.
 Deeply inspired by models of Forest Schools as a form of transformative education, Sinead is moved by the momentum of forest school approaches that are rippling across Canada.
 Since completing her masters, Sinéad facilitates professional learning experiences on topics related to environmental education, ecological literacy and outdoor, nature-based play in early childhood.
 Sinéad is passionate about naturecultures of play and learning that nurtures child-educator-land worldmaking among Toronto’s urban ravine ecologies.
 When Sinead is not playing outside with children in her preschool and forest school programs, she is playing outside with friends and loved ones on canoe and kayak trips or encountering the nooks and crannies of Toronto’s riverscapes by boots or bicycle.